 Besides just server-level performance, managed WordPress hosting providers also typically have a larger infrastructure that is designed for global reach.
 Thanks to Google Cloud Platform, we have 15 different regions here at Kinsta from which you can choose to host your WordPress site.
 This includes locations across the USA, Canada, Europe, Asia-Pacific, and South America.
 Strategically placing your site closer to your visitors and customers decreases network latency, TTFB, and ensures for faster page load times.

 Google Cloud data center locations

 Latency refers to the time and or delay that is involved in the transmission of data over a network.
 The further the distance the greater the latency.
 For example, if you run a local WooCommerce shop in Sydney, Australia, you should be hosting your site in Australia.
 If you were to host your site in the USA, customers would see a much longer first-time page load.
-Utilizing a CDN can of course help with this, but the initial DOC load normally comes from your host server.
-Having the ability to place your site where your customers are is very important!
+The initial DOC load comes from your host server, so having the ability to place your site where your customers are is very important!

 4. Automatic Backups

 What would you do if you suddenly lost everything?
 You should always be prepared for the worst-case scenario, and this includes always having backups of your WordPress site.
 A good managed WordPress hosting provider should always include automatic backups for no additional charge.
 With shared hosts typically backups are included, but in the higher cost plan.
 And if you go the DIY route with a VPS, usually you have to set up your own backup system as well as VPS snapshots which also cost extra.